atdyer/chart.js/API.md

 <a name="legend-label_padding" href="#legend-label_padding">#</a> *legend*.**label_padding**([*padding*])

-If *padding* is specified, sets the amount of space between the label and the color box, as shown in [legend placement and spacing](#).
+If *padding* is specified, sets the amount of space between the label and the color box, as shown in [Legend Placement and Spacing](https://atdyer.github.io/d3-chart/examples/24.html).
 If *padding* is not specified, returns the current padding.
 The default label padding is 5px.

 <a name="legend-location" href="#legend-location">#</a> *legend*.**location**([*location*])

 If *location* is specified, sets the location of the legend.
-Can be one of 'nw', 'ne', 'se', 'sw' as shown in [legend placement and spacing](#).
+Can be one of 'nw', 'ne', 'se', 'sw' as shown in [Legend Placement and Spacing](https://atdyer.github.io/d3-chart/examples/24.html).
 If *location* is not specified, returns the current location of the legend.
 The default location is 'ne'.

 <a name="legend-margin" href="#legend-margin">#</a> *legend*.**margin**([*margins*])

-If *margins* is specified, updates the margins as shown in [legend placement and spacing](#).
+If *margins* is specified, updates the margins as shown in [Legend Placement and Spacing](https://atdyer.github.io/d3-chart/examples/24.html).
 The *margins* object can have up to four properties, one for each side.

 ```javascript
 var margins = { top: ..., right: ..., bottom: ..., left: ... };